Codecademy/docs/content/javascript/concepts/promise/terms/finally/finally.md

   - 'paths/full-stack-engineer-career-path'
 ---

-Returns a new `Promise` object after the previous Promise in the chain has been resolved or rejected.
+Returns a new `Promise` object after the previous promise in the chain has been resolved or rejected.
 This last part of the chain will execute no matter what.

 ## Syntax